-We have several noncontributory defined benefit pension plans that together cover selected employees.
-Benefits under the plans were generally based on salary and years of service.
-With the exception of defined benefit plans acquired in the Transactions, effective in 2012, substantially all benefits are frozen.
+We have several noncontributory defined benefit pension plans that together cover selected employees, including plans established under collective bargaining agreements.
 Our liability and related expense for benefits under the plans are recorded over the service period of employees based upon annual actuarial calculations.
 Plan funding strategies are influenced by government regulations.
 Plan assets consist primarily of domestic and foreign corporate equity securities, government and corporate bonds, hedge fund investments and cash.

 We provide retiree medical and life insurance benefits under postretirement plans at several of our operating locations.
-The level and adjustment of participant contributions vary depending on the specific plan.
-In addition, St. Louis Post-Dispatch LLC, provides postemployment disability benefits to certain employee groups prior to retirement.
 Our liability and related expense for benefits under the postretirement plans are recorded over the service period of active employees based upon annual actuarial calculations.
 We accrue postemployment disability benefits when it becomes probable that such benefits will be paid and when sufficient information exists to make reasonable estimates of the amounts to be paid.

-As part of the Transactions, the Company assumed several non-contributory defined benefit pension plans that together cover selected employees.
-Benefits under the plans are generally based on salary and years of service.
-The liability and related expense for benefits under the plans are recorded over the service period of employees based upon annual actuarial calculations.
+With the exception of defined benefit plans acquired in the Transactions as defined in Note 7, effective in 2012, substantially all benefits are frozen.
+Our liability and related expenses for benefits under the plans are recorded over the service period of employees based upon annual actuarial calculations.
 Plan funding strategies are influenced by government regulations.
-Plan assets consist primarily of domestic corporate equity securities, government and corporate bonds, money markets and deposits with insurance companies.
-The amount of net pension obligations for those plans as of March 16, 2020, the initial measurement date, was \$43,503,000.
+Plan assets consist primarily of domestic and foreign corporate equity securities, government and corporate bonds, hedge fund investments and cash.